 English Language Teachers’ Association in Serbia Features the Network Verbalisti in the IT for ET

-In recent years social media has become a predominant factor in our daily communication, especially among young people, who ‘hang out’ on Facebook or Twitter via their laptops or mobile devices almost around the clock.
+In recent years social media has become a predominant factor in our daily communication, especially among young people, who ‘hang out’ on Facebook, Instagram or Twitter via their laptops or mobile devices almost around the clock.
 We update our status on (un)usual events in our lives, write on our friends’ walls or just tweet an interesting link from any imaginable sphere of life.
-Such is the power of social media that the rumour has it that if news/information is not on Tweeter, Facebook or LinkedIn, it literally did not happen.
+Such is the power of social media that the rumor has it that if news/information is not on Tweeter, Facebook, Instagram, or LinkedIn, it literally did not happen.

 Tell us more about the social language network Verbalisti – what inspired its concept and how it develops?

-It all happened three years ago after the prolonged talks with our educational partners – major European language schools and colleges, about how we could raise the standard of language learning in our region.
+It all happened in 2009 after the prolonged talks with our educational partners – major European language schools and colleges, about how we could raise the standard of language learning in our region.
 We wanted to offer students in the region a social media that will be a motivating factor to learn foreign languages.
-Consequently, we created the social media and language network Verbalisti that quickly changed many things in our region.
-Probably the most significant result is that Verbalisti language network diversifies the language learning practice in Serbia by introducing innovative and up-to-date approaches, such as learning through social media and entertainment.
+Consequently, we created the social media and language network Verbalisti that quickly changed many things in the Balkans.
+Probably the most significant result is that the Verbalists (Verbalisti) Language Network diversifies the language learning practice in the region by introducing innovative and up-to-date approaches, such as learning through social media and entertainment.
 The network features various online language learning tools and YouTube videos.
 Additional educational content can be accessed through the two language specific blogs of Verbalisti – stranijeziciblog.com (Serbian) i stranskijazici.com (Macedonian).
-Last year, in partnership with Pearson and Kings Colleges London, Verbalisti conducted the language competition Verbalizuj se!, with a two-week language course in Kings Colleges in London as the main prize.
+Last year, in partnership with Pearson and Kings Colleges London, Verbalisti conducted the Verbalizuj se! language competition, with a two-week language course in Kings Colleges in London as the main prize.
 The competition generated 432 entries and more than 34,000 visits to the site in just one month.

 What in your opinion makes Verbalisti so special and different?